UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ==> 2 shop-slots, 1 food-slot

+- Make a few more `Rotate/Unlock` items that scale:
+(futuristic-item sprites, top right)
+- Red metal cube: On Rotate/Unlock, give +0.4 mult to slots (shape=ON)
+- Blue metal cube: On Rotate/Unlock, give +3 bonus to slots (shape=ON)
+- Green metal cube: On Rotate/Unlock, trigger Reroll on slots and items (shape=KING-2)
+- Gold metal cube: On Rotate/Unlock, earn $5.
+GRUB-10.

+- Make shape-tutorial better (split into 2 parts?)
+- Part-1: Explain what shape is.
+Simple orange egg-item, on 2x2 slots, spawning slots on ROOK-1
+- Part-2: Provide a "playground" for more complex items (potion, rook-glove, dragonfruit)

 - Give shapes to treasure-bags
 - Make food-treasure-bags have a vertical shape instead
+- Prevent treasure-bags being added to normal-slots (ie must be floating)
-- Make cloud-slots destroy other slots diagonally
+- Make cloud-slots destroy other slots diagonally (<--- balance reasons!
+Or else bishop shape is OP)

 - Lock starter items (except for tutorial-cat)
 - Add unlocks for starter-items (win game)

-- Make a starting-item that starts with rulebender-slot
+- Make a starting-item that starts with a rulebender-slot

 - Rename steel-slots to "anti-bonus slots".
 Make them easier to get.